-TWP Tours is the travel partner of Trees, Water, & People, with 19 years of experience delivering services and support to communities in Central America, the Caribbean, and in the U.S. Great Plains.
-Trees, Water, & People has been working in these regions since its founding, and all of their intimate knowledge of the people, places, and local know-how forms the core of TWP Tours.
+TWP Tours is the travel partner of Trees, Water & People, with 20 years of experience delivering services and support to communities in Central America, the Caribbean, and the United States.
+Trees, Water & People has been working in these regions since its founding, and all of their intimate knowledge of the people, places, and local know-how forms the core of TWP Tours.

 While risk is an inherent (and important!) aspect of travel, TWP Tours takes great measures to manage for risk both from our office and in the field.
-Our experienced Tour Leaders have undergone extensive training to ensure guests’ safety and wellbeing and accompany groups throughout their tours.
-TWP Tours, in conjunction with Trees, Water, & People, is has spent years working the communities that our tours visit and are familiar with the risks.
+Our experienced tour leaders have undergone extensive training to ensure guests’ safety and wellbeing and accompany groups throughout their tours.
+TWP Tours, in conjunction with Trees, Water & People, has spent years working the communities that our tours visit and are familiar with the risks.

 From the office, our team is taking everything into consideration - from transportation, to food, to wild animals, to weather conditions.
 With this knowledge, we’ve developed a risk management plan for each destination to help ensure an easy and efficient handling of any unexpected circumstances.